 It is a condition of the Class Order that the Company and each of the subsidiaries enter into a Deed of Cross Guarantee.
 The effect of this is that the Company guarantees to each creditor payment in full of any debt in the event of winding up of any of the subsidiaries under certain provisions of the Corporations Act 2001.
 If a winding up occurs under other provisions of the Act, the Company will only be liable in the event that after six months any creditor has not been paid in full.
 The subsidiaries have also given similar guarantees in the event that the Company is wound up.
-The subsidiaries subject to the Deed are Thorn Australia Pty Ltd, Votraint No.1537 Pty Ltd, and National Credit Management Limited.
-The subsidiaries listed above became a party to the deed on 21 March 2012.
-Eclipse Retail Rental Pty Ltd, A.C.N 119 211 317 Pty Ltd and Hudson Legal Pty Ltd were released from their obligations under the Deed by executing Revocation Deeds on 21 March 2012.
+The subsidiaries subject to the Deed are listed in Note 24.

-The consolidated Income Statement and consolidated Balance Sheet, comprising of entities which are parties to the Deed, after eliminating all transactions between parties to the Deed of Cross Guarantee, at 31 March 2012, is the same as the consolidated Income Statement and consolidated Balance Sheet included in this financial report.
+The consolidated Statement of Comprehensive Income and consolidated Statement of Financial Position, comprising of entities which are parties to the Deed, after eliminating all transactions between parties to the Deed of Cross Guarantee, at 31 March 2013, is the same as the consolidated Statement of Comprehensive Income and consolidated Statement of Financial Position included in this financial report.